afragen/the-events-calendar-pro-alarm/readme.txt

 = 2.0.0 =
 * added autoloader class to handle classes and class aliases for users of ECP 3.9 or lower
 * requires PHP 5.3 or greater as autoload class requires namespacing
+* renamed directory and class names to allow for PSR 0 loading

 = 1.7.1 =
 * tested to 4.1